Questions you need to consider

 Do you have a personal relationship with Jesus Christ?
 Would you consider yourself a born-again Christian?
-Do you have a personal relationship with Jesus Christ?
-Would you consider yourself a born-again Christian?
-Do you know what true saving faith really is?
 How would you consider your standing before God?
 Do you know what true saving faith really is?

 These are very important questions and each one of us needs to be able to answer them correctly and honestly.
 The good news is that we can go to the Bible, God’s Word, and find the answer to these and the following questions to help us understand what it means to have TRUE SAVING FAITH.

 God is the creator of all things – Gen. 1:1 – In the beginning God created the heavens and the earth.
 (He is our creator, so therefore all creation is accountable to Him.)